These homemade candied pecans only have three ingredients, take 5 minutes to make, and are naturally paleo and vegan!

 One thing I really love about these is how insanely quick they are.
 Put the pecans, maple syrup, vanilla and salt in the pan and cook for a few minutes.
 Done!

 If you want, you could add some cinnamon or whatever spices you’d like to this candied pecans recipe.
+Or check out these Cinnamon Sugar Pecans.
 I think a little goes a long way!

 There’s not really much to say about these because there are so few ingredients and steps to the recipe.